The Influence Of Friends In Adolescence: Mental Health And More

 Making and outgrowing friendships

-You may observe other social changes in your teen, including:
+You may observe other social changes in your teen, such as:

 • Developing stronger and more complex relationships